MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

     * **Allow any new third-party apps published to the store by default**: This setting controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

-1. Under **Custom apps**, turn off or turn on **Interaction with custom apps** option.
-This setting controls whether users can use custom apps or not.
+1. Under **Custom apps**, turn off or turn on **Upload custom apps for personal use** option.
+This setting controls whether users can upload custom apps or not.
 To learn more about custom apps, see [how to manage custom apps](teams-custom-app-policies-and-settings.md).

 1. Select **Save**.
 The settings take effect after a few hours.